pedromoraes20/xgboost_regression-deployed_aws/README.md

 # xgboost_sales-deployment
-Implementação de algoritmo XGBoost em plataforma AWS Sagemaker.
-O modelo faz previsão de vendas.
+Implementation of XGBoost algorithm on AWS Sagemaker platform.
+The model forecasts sales.